cdarlint/python-36.zh_CN/library/re.rst

 operations; boundary conditions between *A* and *B*; or have numbered group references.
 Thus, complex expressions can easily be constructed from simpler primitive expressions like the ones described here.
-For details of the theory and implementation of regular expressions, consult the Friedl book referenced above, or almost any textbook about compiler construction.
+For details of the theory and implementation of regular expressions, consult the Friedl book [Frie09]_, or almost any textbook about compiler construction.

 A brief explanation of the format of regular expressions follows.
 For further information and a gentler presentation, consult the :ref:`regex-howto`.